pluja/iseeyour.cash/README.md

 This repo is just to track issues from github, since most users have an account here.

-It is much more prefered to use [Codeberg](https://codeberg.org/pluja) for issues as it will be more reguarly checked.
+It is prefered to use [Codeberg](https://codeberg.org/pluja) for issues as it will be more reguarly checked.